Packed with Purpose. A Future with Less Plastic Pollution.

 A recurring theme throughout the talks was that companies need to raise expectations on behalf of society.
 Because consumers aren’t critical enough – yet.

 Danish start-up, True Gum, was founded based on the mission to raise expectations.
 Few consumers are aware that traditional chewing gum contains the same type of plastics that can be found in car tyres, epoxy and plastic bottles.
 True Gum knows, though.
-Which is why they have created an all natural, plastic-free alternative.
+This is why they have created an all-natural, plastic-free alternative.
 Now they are on a mission to educate consumers and uncover a truth that hopefully makes most of us change our chewing habits.
 Or make chewing gum producers change theirs.

 Carlsberg is also trying to change our habits.
 In 2018, they launched their new, and already iconic, ‘Snap Pack’.
 Once it’s fully integrated across markets, the company will have reduced its plastic usage by 1,200 tonnes a year.
 Impressive, but not all consumers are impressed.
 You do not simply change an icon.
 It requires education, time and effort to teach your consumers to snap and get them to come along for the ride.